 If you’ll be traveling this summer, before you pack your bags and hit the road, you can prepare while mindlessly scrolling through your phone while you’re supposed to be studying.
+If you’re driving abroad, make sure to familiarize yourself with the local driving laws before you get behind the wheel; some countries do have unusual driving laws that forbid drinking or eating while driving or even carrying around spare fuel in your car.
 So, open the App Store or Google Play, because there are some essential apps to consider downloading before taking a trip abroad or traveling to another state.

 Take advantage of being a student.
 Like Netflix or Microsoft Word, airlines offer discounts for selling your soul to a university.
 When you sign up for an account with your email address, Student Universe will ask you what school you go to.

 You can find cheap flights for a fraction of the cost.
 I bought a flight to and from England, and I saved about $700.
 Though it’s originally a website, you can also search flights through the mobile app.
 So, if you’re on a study-abroad trip and want to do some extra traveling, you can book it right from your phone.

 Gas prices are ever-changing, so GasBuddy is essential when planning a road trip.
 The app uses your location to find the cheapest gas in your area, and it provides ratings for each gas station.
 You can also rate any gas station you visit, so if the price is different from what the app says it is, you can confirm or deny it.